 Case Hardening / Carbonitriding

-ThermTech offers this carbonitriding processes for many steel alloys, and the following are among those we treat most often:
+ThermTech offers carbonitriding for many steel alloys, with the following being most common:

 The process of case hardening by carbonitriding is performed by austenitizing the heat-treat load in a controlled, carbon-rich atmosphere for a length of time proportionate with the case depth requirement.

 Then the part is quenched in oil to harden the developed case.